ayouboul21/projet_aws/README.md

 ### Prerequisites

-- Docker installed on your local machine.
+- Docker installed and running on your local machine.
 - Jenkins set up with the necessary plugins for building and deploying Docker images.
 - AWS account with appropriate permissions for deploying resources.